CeetronSolutions/resinsight-system-doc/_docs/clang-format-notes.md

 # Clang Format Notes

-The intention is to activate use the integrated VS2017 clang-format on save.
-The currently shipped version of clang-format in VS2017 is clang-format 6.0.0.
+The intention is to activate format-on-save in Visual Studio.
+Either use integration in Visual Studio for format-on-save, or use Clang Power Tools.

 ## Install Clang Power Tools